"I learn to keep myself disciplined, to have fun and enjoy the people around me."

 Kenny Smith was unquestionably born into blues royalty.
 He grew up in the same house where Muddy Waters once lived in Chicago, the home of the blues.
 Throughout his childhood, Kenny "Beedy Eyes" was surrounded by Muddy and his friends, which included his own father, Willie “Big Eyes” Smith (1936-2011).
 These same blues icons helped mold him into the person and drummer he is today and later in life asked him to provide his famous backbeat on some of the largest and most respected stages and recordings in the world.
 Kenny has played over 9,500 live performances to date and has earned the right to wear that royal blues crown.
 His father, Willie “Big Eyes” Smith, played drums for the Muddy Waters’ Band in the early 1960’s and then again from 1968 through 1980 and was featured on all of Muddy’s Grammy winning albums.
 Kenny “Beedy Eyes” Smith, one of the best known living blues drummers today, learned 99% of what he knows about drumming from his father and was also inspired by acclaimed drummers: Odie Payne, Fred Below, Earl Phillips, Louie Bellson, S.P.
 Leary, Francis Clay and Art Blakey, Sonny Payne, Clifton James and many others who paved the way.
 And with those experiences Kenny has revitalized and created new interpretations of the blues drummers as he pushes blues drumming to new innovative and tradition styles.

 Music is about chasing a feeling- happiness, excitement, anger, sadness.
 Blues is the most intense combination of music and feeling.
 The power and emotion of the music transcends time and can be felt by people of all ages and ethnicities- the sole reason why the blues will survive and thrive for generations to come.
 The blues, like all elements of life, is meant to grow, change and progress while retaining its essence.
-Kenny “Beedy Eyes” Smith and the House Bumpers accomplish just this with their latest album, “Drop the Hammer” (2019).
+In 2019, Kenny “Beedy Eyes” Smith and the House Bumpers released the album, “Drop the Hammer”.
 Kenny honored the blues legends he admired by laying down a few traditional tracks.
 Much of his playing was molded by the teaching of his late father, Willie “Big Eyes” Smith, who was the drummer for Muddy Waters for over 18 years, and it was important to give this nod of respect.
+Kenny Smith's new project The Chicago Blues Lifters is a multi-talented Blues band that illustrates the true meaning of the Chicago Blues.
+Within this all-star group exists the genre’s past, present, and future.
+The Chicago Blues Lifters offers an unparalleled, authentic Chicago Blues Experience that is wowing audiences across the globe.
+Their performance makes it feel tangible, transporting its listeners into a Blues trance and delivering pure and rare Blues magic.

 Kenny, when was your first desire to become involved in the blues & who were your first idols?